manishs06/GYMBUDDY-AI-GYM-trainer/README.md

 # GYMBUDDY-AI-GYM-trainer

 A comprehensive fitness tracking application built with the MERN stack, enhanced with AI-powered exercise detection and form analysis.
-This project integrates the [AI-Fitness-trainer](https://github.com/thillai-c/AI-Fitness-trainer.git) repository to provide real-time exercise tracking and form feedback.
+This project provides a complete AI-powered fitness trainer with real-time exercise tracking and form feedback.

 ## 🚀 Features